-These are all acts that flow from God’s lovingkindness (hesed) and compassion (răhamîm).
+The psalmist begins to enumerate the reasons for his call to praise God.
+God’s deeds all flow from his lovingkindness (hesed) and compassion (răhamîm).
 It is out of this mercy God acts, not requiring the harsh punishment the sins of the people would warrant.

 For as the heavens are high above the earth, so surpassing is his kindness toward those who fear him.

 The passage ends with the use of two images to describe the breadth of God’s devotion, both denoting immeasurable distance.
 First is the expanse between the heavens and the earth.
 The heavens could refer either to the sky, the height of which is incalculable, or the dwelling place of God, which is an entirely different realm than the home of human beings.

 As far as the east is from the west, so far has he put our transgressions from us.

 The extent of God’s covenant commitment is further sketched in the figure of speech “east to west.”
 Human eyes can only envision a fraction of the stretch that lies between the horizons.
 What is perceived is only infinitesimal; the reality is beyond comprehension.

 Using these images, the psalmist is claiming the same limitlessness for God’s lovingkindness.
 Our of covenant love, God puts our transgression so far from us that the distance cannot even be imagined.